Skip to main content

 Maintaining a Healthy Body Composition

 Regardless of your age, gender and genetics, a healthy lifestyle can help you maintain a healthy body composition.
-You need to exercise regularly, and your weekly routine needs to include at least strength training, aerobic activity and stretching (to help prevent injuries).
-You’ll also need to eat a healthy diet that consists of whole and minimally processed foods with reasonable portion sizes.
-Finally, you’ll need to limit alcohol.
+You should exercise regularly, and your weekly routine should include at least strength training, aerobic activity and stretching (to help prevent injuries).
+You’ll also should consider eating a healthy diet that consists of whole and minimally processed foods with reasonable portion sizes.
+Finally, you may want to limit alcohol

 It’s also important to work closely with your primary care physician.
 They can guide you in making changes to your diet and exercise routine, while considering your health history.